Legislative Priorities 2026

 Professional Regulation & Development

-- The recruitment, development, and retention of Black, Indigenous, and People of Color social workers through efforts such as paid internships, loan forgiveness programs, support to become supervisors, access to supervision, and culturally relevant licensing practices.
+- The recruitment, development, and retention of Black, Indigenous, and People of Color social workers through efforts such as paid internships, loan forgiveness programs, support to become supervisors, access to supervision, and culturally competent licensing practices.

-- Health professional services programs to support social workers who are struggling with their own mental/chemical health issues that use practices and policies that align with social work values and current best practices.
+- Health professional programs to support social workers who are struggling with their own mental/chemical health issues that use practices and policies that align with social work values and current best practices.

 Civil Rights

 NASW-MN advocates for enacting policies that recognize, support, and protect the civil rights of all people.
-We support:

 - Opposition to public policies that discriminate against people by race, ethnicity, national origin, color, sex, sexual orientation, gender identity or expression, age, marital status, political belief, religion, immigration status, ability, or other protected status.